 The capitalization threshold for the Agency is \$15,000.
 Capital assets are stated at cost, less accumulated depreciation and amortization computed by the straight-line method.
+Donated assets are measured at estimated acquisition value.
 Estimated useful lives are as follows: